 My first introduction to Mandarin was listening to Chinese Dialogues, an intermediate text with no characters, just romanization, in this case the Yale version of romanization.
 Today Pinyin, developed in China, has become the standard form of romanization for Mandarin.
 In Chinese Dialogues, the narrator spoke so fast I thought he was torturing us.
 But it worked.
 After a month or so I was used to the speed and had a sense of the language.

 As an aside, I think it is a good idea to begin learning a language with intermediate level texts that include a lot of repetition of vocabulary, rather than overly simple beginner texts.
 Podcasts and audio books are great for this.
 The Mandarin Chinese mini- stories at LingQ are an example of the kind of point of view stories, with a great deal of repetition of high frequency verbs, that are available today.
 These were not available to me 50 years ago.
 Watching movies and TV shows is another excellent way to get lots of Chinese listening in.
+The Netflix shelf at LingQ has lots to offer.
+If there’s nothing of interest, you can also import anything you find using the LingQ Importer available for ChromeSafariEdge and Firefox.

 With a sense of this exciting new language and some aural comprehension, my motivation to learn the characters grew.
 I wanted to know the characters for the words that I had been listening to and getting used to.